Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Introduction

-In the spirit of Lascoux and Sch\"{u}tzenberger's result, Zelevinsky \cite{Z} gave a inductive formula for the Hilbert-Poincar\'{e} polynomial of the fiber of a torus-fixed point $p_{w_\circ w_\xi}$ under the small resolution by Gelfand-MacPherson for type A Schubert varieties $X_{w_\circ w_\nu}$ for grassmannian elements $w_\xi,w_\nu$.
-Sankaran and Vanchinathan \cite{SV} exploited a small resolution of the Bott-Samelson type varieties for type B,C and D under certain conditions.
-The second Theorem \ref{M2} generalizes Hilbert-Poincar\'e polynomials for cograssmannian Schubert varieties by Zelevinsky \cite{Z} for type A and Sankaran and Vanchinathan \cite{SV} for type C and D when we specialize covexillary Schubert varieties to cograssmannian Schubert varieties.
+Stimulated by Lascoux and Sch\"{u}tzenberger's result \cite{LS}, Zelevinsky \cite{Z} gave a geometric explanation and provided inductive formulas by constructing small resolutions for type $A$ Schubert varieties $X_{w_\lambda}$ associated to (co)grassmannian elements $w_\lambda,w_\mu$ \cite{Z}.
+Sankaran and Vanchinathan \cite{SV} obtained similar results for types $B$, $C$ and $D$ under certain conditions.
+Our inductive formula (Corollary \ref{MainII}) generalizes results of Zelevinsky for type $A$ and of Sankaran and Vanchinathan for types $B$, $C$ and $D$.

-The paper is organized as follows.
-Section \ref{Rw} contains the original definition of Hilbert-Poincar\'{e} polynomials associated to Schubert varieties and Kazhdan-Lusztig polynomial formulas for Grassmannian cases in classical types by Lascoux-Sch\"{u}tzenberger, Boe, Zelevinsky, Sankaran-Vanchinathan.
-Section \ref{sec1} is divided into two parts.
-The first part is about algorithms generating a tree from a triple parametrizing covexillary Schubert varieties $X_{w_\circ w}$ and a weak triple associated to a pair of Schubert varieties $X_{w_\circ w}$ and a torus-fixed point $p_{w_\circ v}$ step by step with examples.
-Then, from the trees generated from the first part, we explain formulas for Kazhdan-Lusztig polynomials associated to the pair ($X_{w_\circ w}$, $p_{w_\circ v}$) with examples, all in classical types.
-In Section \ref{sec4.1} we prove Theorem \ref{M1} and Theorem \ref{M2}.